tagup/ops-challenges/backend/README.md

 ## Deliverable

-The source code should be hosted on github and the end result deployed on a public Cloud (Heroku, AWS etc. all have free tiers you can use).
+The source code should be hosted on github.
+Having result deployed on a public Cloud (Heroku, AWS etc. all have free tiers you can use) is a plus but not required.

 ## Tips